gafernandez25/sync-events/README.md

 make run
 ```

-".env" file will be created with default database credentials, password can be modified.
+".env" file will be created with default database credentials, they can be modified.
 ```env
 DB_USERNAME=root
 DB_PASSWORD=root